wagiminator/ATtiny84-TinyCalibrator/README.md

 ![calibrating.png](https://raw.githubusercontent.com/wagiminator/ATtiny84-TinyCalibrator/main/documentation/TinyCalibrator_calibrating.png)

-## High Voltage Serial Programmer
+## High-Voltage Serial Programmer
-The code for the High Voltage Serial Programmer (HVSP) is quite unspectacular.
+The code for the High-Voltage Serial Programmer (HVSP) is quite unspectacular.
 Simply put, for each action, a series of instructions are sent over the data lines to the target ATtiny and the corresponding response is read.
 The process and the instructions are well described in the data sheet.

 ![hvsp.png](https://raw.githubusercontent.com/wagiminator/ATtiny84-TinyCalibrator/main/documentation/TinyCalibrator_hvsp.png)